-It is not anticipated that these impacts would be substantial and result in a constructive use of these Section 4(f) resources; further evaluation of the potential impacts would be addressed during Tier 2 analysis when more details of the design and operation are known.
+It is not anticipated that any impacts would result in a constructive use of these Section 4(f) resources.
+Further evaluation of the potential impacts would be addressed during Tier 2 analysis when more details of the design and operation of the Build Alternative are known.